Private Proofs of When and Where: Introduction

+\item We construct zero-knowledge position verification protocols assuming the existence of post-quantum one-way functions and a certain class of position verification protocols, which is achieved by previous work (see Section~\ref{sec:zklp-intro}).

-To enable zero-knowledge, we construct a protocol that allows a prover to commit to its position $L$ at a specific time $t$ without initially revealing anything about its position to the verifiers.
-Beyond providing privacy, this protocol also enables the proving of statements about one's location at an arbitrary point in the \emph{past}, relative to the time at which the statement is revealed.
+\item We introduce a new primitive, \emph{position commitment}, which allows a prover to commit to its geographic location $L$ at time $t$, and to open the commitment at a later time.
+We give a construction of position commitment and show how it serves as a key building block for zero-knowledge position verification. \end{enumerate} We note that, beyond providing privacy, our protocols also enable the proving of statements about one's location at an arbitrary point in the \emph{past}.
 This could potentially allow, for example, someone to prove their past location to a judge.

-The main contribution of this paper is to introduce and define the notion of zero-knowledge position proofs and construct them.